 - Long Stand

-True Confessions, Heatwave, and One Step Away from an unreleased album with Don MacLeod, Bob Thiel, Bob Cairns and Pat Orchard.
+True Confessions, Heatwave, from an unreleased album with Don MacLeod, Bob Thiel, Bob Cairns and Pat Orchard.
+One Step Away was also recorded during those sessions, but that version is about to be released as a single, so the version here is later and not studio-recorded.

 More tracks from Sheer Bravado and Scriptwrecked (and maybe some more recent stuff) in due course.